cvxgrp/pymde/README.md

 even faster.

 PyMDE can be enjoyed by beginners and experts alike.
 It can be used to:

-* reduce the dimensionality of vector data;
+* visualize datasets, small or large;
-* generate feature vectors;
+* generate feature vectors for supervised learning;
-* visualize datasets;
-* draw graphs in an aesthetically pleasing way;
-* find outliers in original data;
+* compress high-dimensional vector data;
+* draw graphs;
 * and more.

 PyMDE is very young software, under active development.
 If you run into issues,